gagni555/gagni555/README.md

 - 🌱 I’m currently a freshman in a dual-degree in **Data Science & Business Administration**

-- 💬 My tech stack includes **Cursor, Linear, Warp, Figma, Claude, and Ollama**
+- 💬 My tech stack includes **Cursor, Linear, Warp, Figma, Webflow, Claude, and Ollama**

 - 📫 How to reach me **dwightgagni@gmail.com**